 University of North Wales (Professor Philip Molyneux)

-"An excellent, comprehensive, and highly readable work.
+"An excellent, comprehensive, and highly readable report.
 Steven Davis is an accomplished and internationally renowned analyst of bank trends bringing to the task a wealth of experience both as a banker and banking consultant.
 Davis considers the key dimensions of bank strategy, corporate governance, the evolving regulatory and supervisory regime, and risk management strategies, and offers a wealth of valuable insights.
 The analysis is powerfully informed by a series of powerful case studies of banks which have been successful in risk management and strategy rather than, as with most previous studies, on what went wrong.
-This timely book gives an in-depth analysis of banks that have achieved success in their models over an extended period.
+This timely report gives an in-depth analysis of banks that have achieved success in their models over an extended period.
 In the process, the author considers the key issue of how to reconcile loss mitigating strategies whilst at the same time achieving satisfactory investor returns.
 The penetrating discussion is also greatly informed by a series of structured interviews with bankers, analysts and supervisors.

 This report is a tour de force and the analysis that Davis presents will be of real value to bankers, supervisors, bank analysts and academic scholars.
 It is a must-read."
 Professor David T Llewellyn,oughborough University, and Vienna University of Economics and Business